Additional Video Resource:

-It’s the responsibility of the BraunAbility engineering team when designing wheelchair vans, to create safe, dependable, and attractive products for our customers.
-From reliable wheelchair ramps to crash-test compliancy to comfortable passenger rides, our customers’ safety and satisfaction is our greatest motivation.
-It’s especially motivating for me because I know my work as a BraunAbility engineer is being scrutinized daily by two very intimidating critics: my in-laws!
+At BraunAbility, we prioritize safety over everything else.
+Our products are strenuously tested and vigorously designed to meet and exceed requirements.
+From reliable wheelchair ramps to crash-test compliancy to comfortable passenger rides, our customers' safety and satisfaction is our greatest motivation.
+It's especially motivating for me as a BraunAbility engineer because I know my work is being scrutinized daily by two very intimidating critics: my in-laws!

-My wife’s parents have been BraunAbility Entervan owners for over 15 years.
-When I became an engineer at BraunAbility in 2003, I knew I’d been given a unique opportunity such as the chance to continually impress my in-laws and become their favorite son-in-law.
+My wife's parents have been BraunAbility wheelchair vehicle owners for over 15 years.
+When I became an engineer at BraunAbility in 2003, I knew I'd been given a unique opportunity such as the chance to continually impress my in-laws and become their favorite son-in-law.

-As a frequent driver and passenger in their wheelchair van, I have the unique opportunity to experience our Entervans as many of our mainstream customers do.
-I’ve been along for the ride while navigating through stop-and-go Chicago traffic, plowing through ice and snow on the interstate, and weaving through the Smoky Mountains.
-I’ve even watched my mother-in-law drive over a curb, well, maybe this isn’t the best place to criticize her driving decisions.
-The point is, I’ve been with my in-laws through all kinds of driving circumstances, from mundane to extreme, and the feedback and advice they have is honest and helpful.
+As a frequent driver and passenger in their wheelchair van, I have the unique opportunity to experience our vehicles as many of our mainstream customers do.
+I've been along for the ride while navigating through stop-and-go Chicago traffic, plowing through ice and snow on the interstate, and weaving through the hairpin turns of the Smoky Mountains.
+I've even watched my mother-in-law drive over a curb!
+The point is, I've been with my in-laws through all kinds of driving circumstances, from mundane to extreme, and the feedback and advice they have is honest and helpful.

 I'll admit it's a precarious position, but it's a win-win-win for BraunAbility, my in-laws, and me.
 As long as we keep working to design the safest, most reliable handicap ramp vans on the market, I can proudly stand behind my work as a BraunAbility engineer.
 And most importantly, my in-laws will be happy.

 - 3 Considerations For Finding a Handicap Van for Rent